carbon-language/carbon-lang/clang/docs/LTOVisibility.rst

 visibility.
 A class's LTO visibility is treated as an ODR-relevant property of its definition, so it must be consistent between translation units.

-In translation units built with LTO, LTO visibility is based on symbol visibility or, on the Windows platform, the dllimport and dllexport attributes.
+In translation units built with LTO, LTO visibility is based on the class's symbol visibility as expressed at the source level (i.e. the ``__attribute__((visibility("...")))`` attribute, or the ``-fvisibility=`` flag) or, on the Windows platform, the dllimport and dllexport attributes.
 When targeting non-Windows platforms, classes with a visibility other than hidden visibility receive public LTO visibility.
 When targeting Windows, classes with dllimport or dllexport attributes receive public LTO visibility.
 All other classes receive hidden LTO visibility.
 Classes with internal linkage (e.g. classes declared in unnamed namespaces) also receive hidden LTO visibility.

 A class defined in a translation unit built without LTO receives public LTO visibility regardless of its object file visibility, linkage or other